veaba/tensorflow-docs/docs/tf.compat/v1/train/init_from_checkpoint.md

                      {'old_scope_2/var3': var3._get_variable_list()})
 ```
 #### Args:
-- ckpt_dir_or_file: Directory with checkpoints file or path to checkpoint.
+- `ckpt_dir_or_file`: Directory with checkpoints file or path to checkpoint.
-- assignment_map: Dict, where keys are names of the variables in the checkpoint and values are current variables or names of current variables (in default graph).
+- `assignment_map`: Dict, where keys are names of the variables in the checkpoint and values are current variables or names of current variables (in default graph).
 #### Raises:
-- ValueError: If missing variables in current graph, or if missing checkpoints or tensors in checkpoints.
+- `ValueError`: If missing variables in current graph, or if missing checkpoints or tensors in checkpoints.